 Another focus of the research was on gender dynamics.
 I found that neither gender was more assertive than the other within teams, instead the team leader (whether a boy or a girl) tended to be whichever player was oldest or the best at English.
 The big difference was how boys reacted to losing the game when playing against other boys compared to girls playing against other girls.
 While the boys on the losing team got quite upset, the girls moved everyone's pawns to the end and declared "everybody's a winner."
 This dynamic is something that warrants further research – are there ways to "lessen the blow" of losing the game for boys?

 Additionally, students are also interested in playing and learning at home.
 While copies can be sent to homes, how will response moderation be handled without a teacher present?
-This is something else for further research.
+I'm beginning to explore things like digital flashcards for this.

 Students in Tanzania can now play the new and improved, co-designed version of the game.